 The emphasis on students experiencing a broad curriculum is continued at Key Stage 4 where the school expects the majority of students to complete the English Baccalaureate.
-Consequently, the majority of students study English literature, maths and the sciences, alongside four optional subjects.
+Consequently, the majority of students study English literature, maths and the sciences, alongside five optional subjects.

-Most students will study one modern foreign language and either history or geography.
-Students begin to study one of their GCSE option subjects in year 9 (normally the technology option).
+Most students will study one modern foregin language, RS or citizenship, and either history or geography.
+Students begin to study the first two of their five optional subjects in year 9.
+One of these will be either RS or citizenship.
 Students begin to study their three additional subjects in year 10.